BEST OF THE BEST1 of 12

-Justice League Dark also received an animated film adaptation earlier this year.
+Justice League Dark also received an animated film adaptation, and was recently relaunched with Wonder Woman at the team's center.

 Key Members: Constantine, Zatanna, Madame Xanadu, Deadman, Doctor Mist, Black Orchid, Amethyst, Tim Hunter, Swamp Thing, Shade The Changing Man, Zauriel, Frankenstein